 Utility-scale solar generates clean energy that is sold to utility buyers, not individual consumers.
 Federal and state policies encourage the development of these clean energy projects.
 According to the Solar Energy Industries Association, in the U.S. there are currently 37,000 MW of utility-scale solar projects, with another 74,000 MW under development.
 There are many benefits to utility-scale solar, including its environmental and economic benefits.
 Solar on such a large scale is one of the fastest ways to reduce carbon emissions.
 In addition, these solar plants generate fixed-price electricity, while fossil fuels fluctuate constantly in price.

 3 Factors That Can Stymie Your Solar Plan

 Even if you have a large, sunny, flat roof that seems perfect for solar, there are a few standard things to look out for:

 While some states have encouraged and incentivized the use of solar energy, others have not.
-To find out about polices in your state, check out our State pages.
+To find out about polices in your state, check out our state pages.

-Utility companies have standard interconnection standards that help protect the consumer’s system and the utilities system.
+Utility companies have standard interconnection standards that help protect the consumer’s system and the utility system.
 Depending on the location, there are different standards that need to be met before a system can connect to the grid.
 Certain restrictions may prevent a business owner from installing a grid-tied solar energy system.

 Roofs built before the 1970s or those that require repairs or replacement might not be good candidates for solar.
-Shadzi also notes that when the rafters are of questionable thickness, she will hire a structural engineer to evaluate the roof’s structural limitations.
+Shadzi also notes that when the rafters are of questionable thickness, she will hire a structural engineer to evaluate the roof’s limitations.